 Life insurance isn’t a fun topic to discuss – we put the conversation off in our own household for years (that’s right, not months, but YEARS).

-What actually made us take the process of shopping for life insurance seriously?
+What actually made us take the process of shopping for a life insurance plan seriously?

 - Number One: We realized that if my husband, Paul, were to pass, I would not earn enough income to continue working for myself.
 That is a major life change I would have to make – getting a 9-5 job – right after losing my most special person.
 Not a good recipe.

 - Number Two: We became parents 3 years ago.
-While pregnant, we KNEW we had to get this detail taken cared of.
+While pregnant, we KNEW we had to get this detail taken cared of for financial protection.

 And if you’re working on a tight budget anyway, you’re probably wondering where the heck you’ll find the extra you need to actually buy a policy and protect your family’s way of life.